Anti-Money Laundering and Counter-Terrorism Financing

 In late 2023, the Law Council of Australia commissioned an independent expert to analyse the vulnerabilities of the Australian legal profession.
 The report of the analysis is available to read here.

-On 9 July 2024, AUSTRAC released a National Risk Assessment which provides information on Australia’s threat environment and the methods that criminals use to launder proceeds of crime or fund extremist violence.
+On 9 July 2024, AUSTRAC released a National Risk Assessment that provides information on Australia’s threat environment and the methods that criminals use to launder the proceeds of crime or fund extremist violence.

 Interested in becoming a member?